HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 - Ethereum's The Merge: the mechanism used to upgrade the Ethereum network from PoW to PoS was severely more complicated and involved multiple phases of research and development, testing, launching of a parallel chain, and finally merging chains [8].
 It's a specific approach for a specific problem, and not a general solution for performing small/medium upgrades on the protocol.
 Nonetheless, an oversimplification can describe The Merge as feature activation after a certain block height, which is covered by this design.
 - Flag days and BIP 9: BIP 8 proposed improvements over BIP 9, as explained in the BIP itself and in the [Time vs block height] and [Bit signaling] sections, and for that BIP 9 was not considered (although BIP 8 is very similar to it).
 [9]
 - Sporks: Probabilistic Bitcoin soft forks.
 Bitcoin Core contributor Jeremy Rubin proposed that concept, that in theory prevents issues related to miner control over the network by using hash power to delay or prevent protocol upgrades [4][5].
-This idea has not been established and battle tested yet, and is also more complex, so it was discarded.
+This idea has not been established and battle-tested yet, and is also more complex, so it was discarded.
 - Self-amendment: the Tezos blockchain has a mechanism called self-amendment that allows for forkless upgrades.
 This mechanism is part of the core design of the network [10], and therefore implementing a similar solution in Hathor would require a major redesign of the protocol.

 # Prior art